fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Clerk / Secretary

-  Founder of Potlatch Presents, a music production and marketing studio for independent artists & Support and Community Advocacy at Participatory Culture Foundation
+  Founder of Potlatch Presents, a music production and marketing studio for independent artists & Support and Community Advocacy at Participatory Culture Foundation.

 # FFTF Education Fund 501(c)3 Board
 {: #fftfef-board}